The Murray Arts Center of Mount Paran Christian School

 of the arts, thus transforming the culture for Christ.

 Equipped with technology that would rival even the most elaborate performing arts complexes in the world, the possibilities for growth in all areas of the arts are endless.
-The Murray Arts Center's rehearsal spaces, classrooms, audio and video equipment, and recording capabilities is conducive to enhancing the arts experience for MPCS students, families, and the community.
+The Murray Arts Center's rehearsal spaces, classrooms, audio and video equipment, and recording capabilities are conducive to enhancing the arts experience for MPCS students, families, and the community.

 Kristi Lynn Theatre